jcrbuilds/TruckClub/readme.md

-here is our readme for later
+here is our readme for later I hope